luxonis/depthai-experiments/README.md

 Collection of demos presented at conferences and events, showing advanced use cases.

 ### [🔌 Connectivity](connectivity/)
+Shows how to integrate DepthAI with different frameworks and tools like [Foxglove](https://docs.foxglove.dev/docs/introduction/) or [Rerun](https://rerun.io/docs/getting-started/what-is-rerun).

 ### [📏 Depth Measurement](depth-measurement/)
 Demonstrations of depth perception capabilities, including spatial calculations, depth visualization, and 3D measurements.